Ambrosia Fruit Salad

 More Recipes To Try

 If you like this recipe, I have a few others you might want to try.
 My Easy Rotini Pasta Salad is another flexible salad recipe, and one that’s great for potlucks, parties and bar-b-ques.
-Sweet Tooth Salad is always a summer favorite for me, combining heathy greens with sweet and crunchy ingredients.
+Sweet Tooth Salad is always a summer favorite for me, combining healthy greens with sweet and crunchy ingredients.
+Keep the fruit theme going for dessert with Pineapple Upside Down Cupcakes or a Sugar Cookie Fruit Pizza.
 Finish off by washing any of these delicious recipes down with a refreshing Pineapple Cranberry Cooler.

 Bowls of ambrosia fruit salad